-There is also the possibility to use the Siemens SIMATIC manager instead of WinPLC7 from VIPA.
+There is also the possibility to use according configuration tools from Siemens instead of WinPLC7 from VIPA.

 Here the proceeding is part of this manual.

 System requirements

 - Pentium with 233MHz and 64Mbyte work space - Graphics card with at least 16bit color we recommend a screen resolution of at least 1024x768 pixel. - Windows 98SE/ME, Windows 2000, Windows XP (Home and Professional), Windows Vista